meows/racket/docs/complex.md

 3. $S(n) ≠ 0$
 4. $S(a) = S(b)$ *iff* $a = b$
 5. Let $P$ be a boolean function on the naturals.
 If $P(0)$ and $P(S(n))$, then
    $P(n)$.
 Another restatement of this is: Let $ℕ$ be the smallest set which obeys all the above 4 rules.
-Both of these seemingly different restatements of the same rule serve to exclude anything extra from what we've defined for our set.
-   They also make sure that an inductive proof can cover the entire set.

 ## Addition